-A renovation can be as simple as changing the paint of the walls.
+A renovation can be as simple as changing the paint on the walls.
 As mentioned earlier, choose neutral paint colours that will make the rooms seem more spacious than they are.
-You can also replace door, window, and cabinet handles in your kitchen and bathroom with shiny and modern ones to give the room an instant makeover — all for a minimum cost.
+You can also replace door, window, and cabinet handles in your kitchen and bathroom with shiny and modern ones to give the room an instant makeover — all for a minimal cost.

 When it comes to flooring, a new carpet can transform the look and feel of a room without breaking the bank.